 The Combined Defence Services Examination CDS/CDSE is conducted by the Union Public Service Commission (UPSC) for recruitment into the Indian Military Academy (IMA), Officers Training Academy (OTA), Indian Naval Academy (INA) and Indian Air Force Academy.
 It is conducted twice every year.
 The notification for the same is usually announced in October and June while the examinations are conducted in February and November respectively.
 Candidates who are unmarried graduates are can only sit for the exam.
-Candidates who successfully pass the exam go through the Interview phase which is conducted by Services Selection Board (SSB) only after which the selected candidates are admitted into the respective Academies.
+Candidates who successfully pass the exam go through the interview phase which is conducted by Services Selection Board (SSB) only after which the selected candidates are admitted into the respective Academies.

 All the papers are of Objective Type and as per UPSC CDS Syllabus

-The selection interview is based on an objective assessment of each candidate in which the qualities like initiative, alertness, judgement, courage, physical fitness endurance, cooperation, group planning, decisiveness, knowledge, etc. are judged.
+The selection interview is based on an objective assessment of each candidate in which the qualities like initiative, alertness, judgment, courage, physical fitness endurance, cooperation, group planning, decisiveness, knowledge, etc. are judged.
 In addition to that, the psychological and mental robustness of the candidate vis-a-vis requirements of the Armed Forces is judged and finally, an overall assessment of the personality of a candidate is made by way of exhaustive personal interviews.